-.1 If the MF/HF equipment is main or duplicated equipment, it shall be possible to activate the distress alert from the navigation bridge or in the case of passenger vessels, the conning position.
+4.3.1 If the MF/HF equipment is main or duplicated equipment, it shall be possible to activate the distress alert from the navigation bridge or in the case of passenger ships, the conning position.
 If the equipment can be remote operated from other positions on board the ship, priority shall be given to the unit on the navigation bridge.

-.2 With regard to an MF installation, the requirement for DSC distress alerts on 2187,5 kHz can also be fulfilled by a remote-activated MF control unit locked on 2187,5 kHz.
+4.3.2 With regard to an MF installation, the requirement for DSC distress alerts on 2187,5 kHz can also be fulfilled by a remote-activated MF control unit locked on 2187,5 kHz with alert activated from the navigation bridge.

-Note.
+N o t e s : 1.
 DSC on MF is required in sea areas A2, A3 and A4.
 It shall therefore always be possible to activate the DSC distress alerts on 2187,5 kHz from the navigation bridge.

-If combined MF/HF radio equipment is chosen as mandatory GMDSS equipment, it shall also be possible to activate the distress alert from the navigating bridge on the mandatory HF DSC frequencies.
+2. If combined MF/HF radio equipment is chosen as mandatory GMDSS equipment, it shall also be possible to activate the distress alert from the navigating bridge on the mandatory HF DSC frequencies.

-If MF/HF installation is chosen as duplicated equipment for main RMSS SES equipment for sea area A3, there is no requirement for an extra DSC watch receiver.
+3. If MF/HF installation is chosen as the duplicated equipment for sea area A3, there is no requirement for an extra DSC watch receiver.

-(SOLAS 1974, regulations IV/9.2, 10.3 and COM/Circ.105)
+(SOLAS-74, regulations IV/9.2, 10.2 and COM/Circ.105)

-.3 MF/HF transceivers shall, as a general rule, not be located in the navigation bridge area.
+4.3.3 MF/HF transceivers shall, as a general rule, not be located in the navigation bridge area.
 Location in such area may, however, be accepted if it can be granted that the EMC requirements are fulfilled.
 The antenna tuner shall, as a general rule, be located in an outdoor position close to the antenna.